ashir-malik/My-achievements-of-TryHackMe/Room_ Packets and Frames.md

 ## Some screenshots here
 - Here I understood the three-way handshake that occurs during a tcp connection between two devices with the help of THM side-quest:
 ![Packet-Example](/images/tcp2.png)
-- I also used netcat to try to connect to an IP Address with a port too:
+- I also used netcat to try to connect to an IP Address with a port too by using the command
+<pre>nc 8.8.8.8 1234</pre>
+also shown below:
 ![Frame-Example](/images/tcp3.png)

 ## Why packets and frames matter